 6.46.2 Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.46.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.46.5;

-Use libraries from reputable sources with reliable documentation and understand the documentation to appreciate the range of acceptable input.
+Use libraries from reputable sources with reliable documentation and understand the documentation to appreciate the range of acceptable input;

-Verify arguments to library procedures when their validity is in doubt.
+Verify arguments to library procedures when their validity is in doubt;

-Use condition constructs such as if and where to prevent invocation of a library procedure with invalid arguments.
+Use condition constructs such as if and where to prevent invocation of a library procedure with invalid arguments;

 Provide explicit interfaces for library procedures.
 If the library provides a module containing interface bodies, use the module.